MicrosoftDocs/windows-dev-docs/windows-apps-src/design/globalizing/loc-international-fonts.md

 | Welsh | cy-GB | Segoe UI |
 | Wolof | wo-SN | Segoe UI |
 | Yoruba | yo-NG | Segoe UI |

-## Japanese fonts

-The Meiryo UI font is used in Windows.
-Windows includes Yu Gothic and Yu Mincho, two font families to support Japanese document viewing and editing.
-Yu Gothic is not recommended for app UI.

 ## Related topics